sourcegraph/handbook/content/engineering/deployments.md

 Deploys on sourcegraph.com are currently [handled by Renovate](#renovate).
 The [Renovate dashboard](https://app.renovatebot.com/dashboard#github/sourcegraph/deploy-sourcegraph-dot-com) shows logs for previous runs and allows you to predict when the next run will happen.

 If you want to expedite a deploy, you can manually create and merge a PR that updates the Docker image tags in [deploy-sourcegraph-dot-com](https://github.com/sourcegraph/deploy-sourcegraph-dot-com).
-You can find the desired Docker image tags by looking at the output of the Docker build step in [CI on sourcegraph/sourcegraph `master` branch](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=master) or by looking at [Docker Hub](https://hub.docker.com/u/sourcegraph/).
+You can find the desired Docker image tags by looking at the output of the Docker build step in [CI on sourcegraph/sourcegraph `main` branch](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=main) or by looking at [Docker Hub](https://hub.docker.com/u/sourcegraph/).

 ### Rolling back sourcegraph.com